jjgecon/EconJM_auto_doc_gen/output_docs/puc_rio/cover_letter/Gonzalez_CL.typ

   ),
 )

-I am applying for the POSITION position in the INSTITUTION.
+I am applying for the  Assistant Professor position in the Department of Economics at the Pontifical Catholic University of Rio de Janeiro.
 Currently, I am a PhD candidate in Economics at Southern Methodist University, specializing in Applied Microeconomics with an emphasis on Culture and Gender Economics, and I expect to complete my degree by May 2026.

+My wife, who is Mexican, and I, a Chilean citizen, are eager to *return to our roots in Latin America*.
+We want our newborn daughter to grow up immersed in the culture, and our search for a safe learning environment for her is the primary motivation for our move from the United States

 My research explores how entertainment media both reflects and shapes economic behavior.
 I develop novel methods using generative AI to extract cultural values from TV shows and test how these values affect individuals' behaviors and attitudes.